eReuse/DeviceHubClient/README.md

 ![How to work with devices](screenshots/work-with-devices.png)

 So many events can be confusing.
 Click them to know what they do.
+You can get more *techy* info [here](https://wiki.ereuse.org/arch:events).

 For example, you can label the devices.
 This is important to fast locate them after.